ocaml/ocaml.org/data/rss/janestreet/real-world-machine-learning-part-1.md

 <p>Trading is a competitive business.
 You need great people and great
 technology, of course, but also trading strategies that make money.
 Where do those strategies come from?
-In this post we’ll discuss how the interplay of data, math and technology informs how we develop and run strategies.</p>
+In this post we&rsquo;ll discuss how the interplay of data, math and technology informs how we develop and run strategies.</p>